Dipo-Jaiye/ZuriSimpleCRUD_API/README.md

 5. Can update an entry with id (api/data/:id/update) PUT
 Any of the name, country or email fields can be specified for updating.
-Fields specified outside these three will not be added in the database.
+Fields specified outside these three will not be added in the database and an error will be returned

 6. Can delete an entry with id (api/data/:id/delete) DELETE
+On successful deletion, the result data object in the response will be `null`

 ## Data Model